 In Fall semester, students will complete and submit a written annotated bibliography on a patient safety topic discussed during Fall semester.
-This bibliography will be 2 pages, double spaced, size 12 font, and consist of eight (8) references on a patient safety topic, identified and cited using Endnote in AMA format, each summarized in a complete, succinct paragraph.
-Successful completion of this assignment requires: a) submitting a completed document prior to the deadline; and, b) demonstrating appropriate search skills preparing the bibliographic references, and adequately and concisely summarizing reference content.
-Annotated bibliographies that are deemed unsatisfactory must be re-written using the feedback provided by the course director.
+This bibliography will be 2 pages, single spaced, 12 point font, and consist of eight (8) or more current references on a patient safety topic, identified and cited using Endnote in AMA format, each summarized in a complete, succinct paragraph.
+Successful completion of this assignment requires: a) submitting a completed document prior to the deadline; and, b) demonstrating appropriate search skills in preparing the bibliographic references, and adequately and concisely summarizing reference content.
+Annotated bibliographies that are deemed unsatisfactory must be rewritten using the feedback provided by the Course Director.